RahulSDeshpande/tyriar.github.io/_posts/2014-02-22-optimisation-and-validation-tools-for-web.md

 ---
 layout      : post
-staging     : 1
-title       : Optimisation and validation tools for web development tags        : [Accessibility, CSS, Design, HTML, Optimisation, SEO] preview     : /images/2014/02/22/checks.svg socialimage : /images/2014/02/22/checks.png primarytag  : Optimisation intro       : There is a lot to cover when making a website.
+title       : Optimisation and validation tools for web development tags        : [Accessibility, CSS, Design, HTML, Optimisation, SEO] preview     : /images/2014/02/22/checks.svg socialimage : /images/2014/02/22/checks.png primarytag  : Accessibility intro       : There is a lot to cover when making a website.
 So much that it's unreasonable to manually check a site for best practices in <abbr title="Search Engine Optimisation">SEO</abbr>, performance, accessibility, style and so on.
 Luckily the internet has you covered with these great tools to push your site to the next level!
 ---

 {% include post-image.html class="right-col" alt="A checklist" src="/images/2014/02/22/checks.svg" %}

-This article presents several of those tools that I've found most useful.
-Many of these have overlapping functionality but it's great to get multiple opinions about the state of your site.
+This article presents several of those tools that I've found the most useful.
+Many have overlapping functionality but it's great to get multiple opinions about the state of your site.